 All customer support and email is handled in house.

-CyberGhost keeps “no logs which enable interference with your IP address, the moment or content of your data traffic.”
+CyberGhost is the only company in 2018 to earn a perfect score.
+It keeps “no logs which enable interference with your IP address, the moment or content of your data traffic.”
 That makes it effectively logless both on the traffic and metadata fronts.
 Even payment and registration details are not logged, and instead users are given anonymous user IDs.
+CyberGhost tells us, “we are aware of how much bandwidth is consumed but this is not on a per-user basis, it is only as a whole on the entire server.”

-Connections by default use OpenVPN, 256-bit AES encryption, 2,048-bit RSA keys, and MD5 HMAC authentication.
-MD5 is considered to be roughly same strength as SHA256.
+Connections by default use OpenVPN, 256-bit AES encryption, 2,048-bit DHE-RSA keys with perfect forward secrecy, and SHA256 authentication.

-DNS leak protection and a kill switch are included in the app.
+DNS, IPv6, and WebRTC leak protection, and a kill switch are included in all of the apps.
 CyberGhost operates its own DNS servers.

 The company is based in Romania.
 It publishes regular transparency reports to ensure privacy, which acts as a sort of warrant canary.
-Torrenting is tolerated on premium plans, but the company urges customers to use P2P-optimized servers.
-CyberGhost offers a free tier and accepts Bitcoin for its paid tiers.
+Torrenting is tolerated, but the company urges customers to use P2P-optimized servers.
+CyberGhost accepts Bitcoin.

 CyberGhost also includes an anti-fingerprinting tool that prevents advertisers and other entities from identifying users by their browser characteristics.

-OneVPN says it stores no activity logs but does keep session logs, includig timestamps and bandwidth but not source IP addresses.
+OneVPN says it stores no activity logs but does keep metadata logs, including timestamps, user credentials, and IP address.

-By default, OpenVPN connections are encrypted with 256-bit AES, SHA-256 authentication, and 4,096-bit RSA keys without perfect forward secrecy.
+By default, connections are encrypted with 256-bit AES, SHA-384 authentication, and 4,096-bit RSA keys with perfect forward secrecy.

 The company is based in Hong Kong.
 It accepts Bitcoin and some gift cards as payment.
 Torrenting is tolerated.